wp-plugins/zenfoliopress/readme.txt

 The ZenfolioPress plugin for WordPress allows users to easily incorporate their Zenfolio hosted photos, galleries and collection into their WordPress site.

-__Warning...__ This early release of the plugin is being posted for testing and input from potential users.
-It is quite likely that something may not work right in different hosting environment or using different browsers.
-I will fix bug and add enhancements as quick as possible.

 == Installation ==